sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 ---
-title: "Sensu Catalog"
+title: "Configure integrations in the Sensu Catalog"
-linkTitle: "Sensu Catalog"
+linkTitle: "Configure Integrations in the Sensu Catalog"
 description: "Find, configure, and install powerful monitoring and observability integrations in the Sensu Catalog, Sensu's online marketplace."
-weight: 25
+weight: 10
 version: "6.7"
 product: "Sensu Go"
 platformContent: false